abhishekdu/mdHPC/PerfAssiPart2/report_lab2.md

 ### Techniques Attempted But Not Used

-1. **AVX2 SIMD Vectorization:** Attempted but abandoned - data dependencies and shuffle overhead negated benefits
+1. **AVX2 SIMD Vectorization:** Attempted but got worse results in terms of elapsed time - data dependencies and shuffle overhead negated benefits
-2. **OpenMP Multi-threading:** Attempted but abandoned - wavefront dependencies caused synchronization overhead and correctness issues
+2. **OpenMP Multi-threading:** Attempted but got worse results in time or either we were getting wrong score for faster implementation - wavefront dependencies caused synchronization overhead and correctness issues

 **Rationale:** The fundamental data dependencies in Smith-Waterman (each cell depends on three neighbors) make both SIMD and threading extremely challenging.
 Empirical testing showed that cache optimization and compiler-level optimizations were sufficient to achieve excellent single-threaded performance.